 Pure essential oils can also be formed by cold pressing or water distilling plant and flower parts.
 They can be extracted from the bark, stems, leaves, roots, and petals of herbs or flowers.
 Distilled essential oils have been employed as medicines or topical treatments since the invention of distillation in the 11th century.
 The shelf life for most essential oils is about 12 months.

 Due to the large amounts of plants used to produce small amounts of oil, essential oils should never be ingested.
 In contrast, hydrosols are much less potent and contain a much smaller portion of volatile oils as wells as trace organic compounds not found in the oil.
 They can be incorporated into a myriad of treatment options with much less risk.
 For internal or food-based uses, confirm if any preservatives have been used before ingesting.

 Every liter of hydrosol contains between 0.05 and 0.2 milliliter of dissolved essential oil.
 For instance, herbal tea’s water to plant ratio is only 0.08 to 1 while hydrosols are at a ratio of 1 to 1 and can be considered a “supercharged” version of tea.
-In contrast, a pure essential oil will be 80 to 100 percent pure plant oil, sometimes infused in a carrier oil like sweet almond oil or jojoba, but containing no water.
+In contrast, a pure essential oil will be 100 percent pure plant oil, containing no water.

 TRADITIONAL AND SPA USES

 Hydrosols are extremely versatile when used externally — from facial toners and masks, to compresses or hair rinses, and body lotions or room sprays.